alex314159/cljblpapiwrapper/README.md

-# blpapiwrapper
+# cljblpapiwrapper

-A Clojure library designed to ... well, that part is up to you.
+Simple Clojure wrapper around the Bloomberg Java API

 ## Usage

-FIXME
+This will only work if you're connected to Bloomberg, typically on a machine where the Bloomberg terminal application is running.
+The request/response paradigm is currently implemented.
+Please check the examples.

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 Alexandre Almosni

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at